tritonas00/system-tar-and-restore/README.md

 - **Mount options:** You can specify alternative comma-seperated mount options for the target root partition.
 Defaults are: *defaults,noatime*.
 - **Btrfs subvolumes:** If the target root filesystem is Btrfs, you can create subvolumes.
 Set the root subvolume name and also you can specify other subvolumes.
 Just enter the paths (/home /var /usr etc.) seperated by space.
 Recommended root subvolume name is: *__active*.
 - **Bootloader:** In BIOS systems you can choose Grub (version 2) or Syslinux and the target disk.
 If you select a raid array as bootloader disk, the script will install the bootloader in all disks that the array contains.
 In case of UEFI you can choose Grub, EFISTUB/efibootmgr or Systemd/bootctl.
 Also you can define additional kernel options.
 - **Modes:** In *Restore mode* you have to specify the backup archive (local path or remote url).
 If the archive is encrypted you must specify the passphrase.
-In *Transfer mode* you can choose if you want to transfer your entire /home directory or only it's hidden files and folders (which are necessary to login and keep basic settings).
+In *Transfer mode* you can choose if you want to transfer your entire /home directory, only it's hidden files and folders (which are necessary to login and keep basic settings) or exclude it.
 - **Tar/Rsync options:** You may want to specify any additional options.
 See <code>tar --help</code> or <code>rsync --help</code> for more info.

 When the process completes check */tmp/restore.log*.